utkarshcmu/grafana.org/content/blog/2018-04-06-timeshift-ep39.md

 +++

 ### Welcome to TimeShift
 Welcome to another edition of timeShift.
 This week we have some plugin updates to share, as well as a dose of recent articles related to Grafana and the extended open source monitoring ecosystem.
-Be sure to check out all the talks from GrafanaCon, and [follow us](http://twitter.com/grafana) on Twitter let us know which talk is your favorite.
+Be sure to check out all the talks from GrafanaCon.

+[Follow us](http://twitter.com/grafana) on Twitter and let us know which talk is your favorite.
 <br />
 <hr />